KaloshevD/Faculty/README.md

 On this repositoary are all my laboratories from my Faculty.
-All of the code here was studied by proffesors and with the help of these laboratories I have completed these courses(The folders are the names of the courses).
+All of the code here was studied by professors and with the help of these laboratories I have completed these courses(The folders are the names of the courses).